Identification in the digital age

 The word ‘identity’ has many interpretations.
-According to the Merriam-Webster dictionary, the essential meaning is the following: who someone is: the name of a person.
-The qualities, beliefs, etc. that make a particular person or group different from others.
+According to the Merriam-Webster dictionary, the essential meaning is who someone is: a person’s name.
+The qualities, beliefs, etc. make a particular person or group different.
 Communities require methods and mechanisms to establish the identity of their members.
 A range of attributes can define a person.
-Some are visible; others are behavioral or related to status: the number of cattle or parentage.
+Some are visible; others are behavioural or related to status: the number of cattle or parentage.

 Why digital ID matters

 The ability to prove one’s identity is the basis for participation in daily life—lack of identification and, therefore, verification disadvantages both individuals and governments.
 Government agencies won’t implement programs effectively, such as pensions.
 Citizens can’t claim those benefits without proving who they are.

 The need for proper identification is not new.
 From the earliest times, countries registered births and deaths to keep up with changes in their population.
 Much of the efforts now go towards digital identity systems.
 This can be a radical change from traditional approaches for governments.
 Digital identity infrastructures are developed with the user’s needs in mind.
 They will need continuous technical support and adjustments but are prone to risks such as lack of privacy and possible exclusion.